-- I understand that the School will monitor my use of the systems, devices and digital communications. - I will keep my username and password safe and secure I will not share it, nor will I try to use any other person's username and password.
-I understand that I should not write down or store a password where it is possible that someone may steal it. - I will be aware of "stranger danger" when I am communicating online. - I will not disclose or share personal information about others when online (this could include names, addresses, email addresses, telephone numbers, age, gender, educational details, financial details etc.)

-- I will take particular care when disclosing or sharing personal information about myself when online (this could include names, addresses, email addresses, telephone numbers, age, gender, educational details, financial details etc.) - If I arrange to meet people offline with whom I have communicated online, I will discuss the arrangements with a trusted adult before any meeting takes place. - I will immediately report any unpleasant or inappropriate material or messages or anything that makes me feel uncomfortable when I see it online.
-I know that I can do this anonymously via the Whisper It app.
+- I understand that the School will monitor my use of the systems, devices and digital communications. - I will keep my username and password safe and secure I will not share it, nor will I try to use any other person's may steal it. - I will be aware of "stranger danger" when I am communicating online. - I will not disclose or share personal information about others when online (this could include names, addresses, email addresses, telephone numbers, age, gender, educational details, financial details etc.) - I will take particular care when disclosing or sharing personal information about myself when online (this could include names, addresses, email addresses, telephone numbers, age, gender, educational details, financial details etc.) - If I arrange to meet people offline with whom I have communicated online, I will discuss the arrangements with a trusted adult before any meeting takes place. - I will immediately report any unpleasant or inappropriate material or messages or anything that makes me feel uncomfortable when I see it online.
+I know that I can do this anonymously via the 'Whisper It' app.